You’ve probably heard that the podcast industry is growing at an alarming rate.

 It’s important to have an existing audience if you plan to do a show like this because these topics are only interesting to people familiar with Russell.

-For example, a random person that doesn’t know of Russell Brunson likely won’t care what he learned at an airport in Amsterdam.
+For example, a random person who doesn’t know of Russell Brunson likely won’t care what he learned at an airport in Amsterdam.

 Many of the On Purpose episodes are also structured in a similar format with the host, Jay Shetty, talking about advice on relationships, happiness, finding your purpose, and more.